Colossus92/eazy-recycling/docs/adr/0020-invoice-domain-model.md

 - Invoice must contain: date, number, seller/buyer details, VAT breakdown

 ### Open Questions
-1. Should products (non-materials) have a master data table, or are they free-text?
-2. What email template/service to use for invoice notifications?
+1. What email template/service to use for invoice notifications?
-3. Should invoice PDF generation happen synchronously or async?
+2. Should invoice PDF generation happen synchronously or async?